This easy recipe for 100% whole wheat rolls results in soft, tender, fluffy homemade rolls that are packed full of whole

 Step Two: Prepare Dough

 - In a large mixing bowl or bowl of a stand mixer, combine 2 cups of flour, salt, and vital wheat gluten.

 - Add the wet ingredients to the flour mixture and mix together with a wooden spoon or dough hook on a stand mixer, until the dough comes together and easily pulls away from the edges of the mixing bowl and the dough is smooth.
-If you notice if the dough is too sticky, add 1 tablespoon more flour at a time, until the right consistency is reached.
+If you notice that the dough is too sticky, add 1 tablespoon more flour at a time, until the right consistency is reached.

 Step Three: Knead the Dough